-On behalf of the Board, I would like to express my deep thanks to our customers, business partners, associates and shareholders for their faithful support.
-The Board would also like to thank our management team and staff, for working closely together as a tight-knit team to steer our business to safe waters.
-Finally, I would like to thank my fellow Board members who have guided me with their insightful advice and wisdom.
+On behalf of the Board, I want to thank our customers, business partners, associates and shareholders for their faith in us.
+We would also like to show appreciation to our management team and staff, who have persevered and displayed staunch commitment towards the Group during this challenging time.
+Last but not least, I would like to express appreciation to my fellow Board members for their invaluable contributions which have steered the Group to where it is today.